uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

         *  ``cat status.txt``

 #.
 Run mast once: ``nice -n 19 mast``
 #.
-You should see a `mastmon` job appear on morganshort.
+You should see a `mastmon` job appear on the queue specified in $MAST_CONTROL/mastmon_submit.sh (which should be morganshort for bardeen).
 #.
 MAST should have detected that the first ingredient was ready to run, so when that process disappears, run mast again: ``nice -n 19 mast``
 #.
 Now you should see ``perfect_opt1`` appear on the queue.
 #. ``status.txt`` in the recipe directory in ``$MAST_SCRATCH`` should show that ``perfect_opt1`` is queued.